Ron Johnson to Newsmax: FBI 'Hiding the Ball' From Congress

-Sen. Ron Johnson, R-Wisc., told Newsmax on Wednesday that the FBI is "hiding the ball" in their attempts to investigate claims made by whistleblowers about the agency.
+Sen. Ron Johnson, R-Wis., told Newsmax on Wednesday that the FBI is "hiding the ball" in their attempts to investigate claims made by whistleblowers about the agency.

 Johnson told "American Agenda" that Congress has "legitimate and constitutional oversight authority" to investigate the FBI.